Controlling Gestational Diabetes Is Key for Mom and Baby

 Postpartum Follow-Up

-The American Diabetes Association recommends blood sugar testing through an oral glucose tolerance test at 6 – 12 weeks postpartum.
+The American Diabetes Association recommends blood sugar testing through a two-hour oral glucose tolerance test at 6 – 12 weeks postpartum.
 Another type of test, called hemoglobin A1C, measures blood sugar averages over two to three months.
 This test can be done between 3 and 6 months postpartum, and then yearly going forward.

 “When patients go back to their previous eating and exercise patterns, that is when problems can occur,” says Fetzner.
 “We want to provide the support women need to stay healthy before, during and after pregnancy.”